eyalcha/home-assistant-cookbook/israel_rain_radar/README.md

 ![Rain Radar](image.jpg)

+## Entities

-The camera uses template to define the image URL
+The camera uses template to define the image URL.
+The template creates the time stamp of the image based on the current time and the offset set by the input number.

 ```yaml
 camera: